pmitra96/END/assignment2/readme.md

-# Assigment 2 steps and procedure
+# Assignment 2 steps and procedure

 ### Network
-We have used the same network that is discussed in the network
+We have used the same network that is discussed in the lecture
 ![Image](https://github.com/pmitra96/END/raw/main/assignment2/images/2_layer_network.png)

-### basic relationships and fromulas
+### basic relationships and formulas
 The formula of every node and output of activation unit was written in terms of input, weights and output of nodes.
 Attaching screenshot for reference
 ![Image](https://github.com/pmitra96/END/raw/main/assignment2/images/basic_relationships_2.png)